ucsb-cs8-w18-wang/ucsb-cs8-w18-wang.github.io/_lectures/lect04.md

 print(someList)

-''' When mutable values are passed into a function, the actual value (not a copy) is modified '''
+''' When mutable values are passed into a function, the actual value is modified '''

 ''' "None" return type '''